typedb/dependencies/library/rocksdbjni/README.md

 0. Then, run `bazel build //library/rocksdbjni:assemble-maven` to build the Maven artifact.

 0. Finally, deploy it with `bazel run //library/rocksdbjni:deploy-maven -- release`.
-You'll need the correct credentials in order to deploy to the Grakn Maven repository.
+You'll need the correct credentials in order to deploy to the Vaticle Maven repository.

 (!) **Important** - When upgrading RocksDB JNI, remember to also update the version specified in `library/maven/artifacts.bzl`.